techie-joe/core-dev/_includes/preview.md

 ## Heading 1
 {: .h1 }

-The H1 holds everything together.
+H1 holds everything together.
+It is the gravitational anchor of the document.
+Without it, paragraphs would simply drift into void.
 Usually there is only one per page dedicated for the main title.
-For styling puposes however, you can mock other heading to look like an H1 using the `h1` class.
+But you can also mock an H1 using the `h1` class.
 {: .text-justify }

 ## Heading 2

-Not too loud, not too small.
-It's like the middle child of headings: always trying, never crying.
-H2 organizes sections, but secretly dreams of being an H1 someday.
+H2 is the reliable lieutenant of headings.
+It organizes sections, leads the battalions of texts, and secretly dreams of being an H1 someday.
 Don't tell it the truth.
 Let it dream.
 {: .text-justify.text-grey }

 ### Heading 3

-The Mysterious H3 is like that friend who wears sunglasses indoors.
-Mysterious.
-Cool.
-A bit unnecessary sometimes, but when used right — chef's kiss!
+It is larger than the rest, yet forever humble in the shadow.
+A bit redundant sometimes.
 H3 loves details and subtopics.
 But if you go too deep, suddenly you're in H6 territory, and nobody reads that far.
 {: .text-justify.text-grey }

 #### Heading 4

-H4 is forgotten like socks at Christmas.
-Technically useful, but no one really cheers for it.
-You'll use it if you have to, like adding extra layers to a report nobody asked for.
-Poor H4.
-Always invited, never remembered.
+H4 is almost forgotten though technically useful, but no one really cheers for it.
+You'll use it only when you have to, like adding extra layers to a report nobody asked for.
+He is always invited, never remembered.
 {: .text-justify.text-grey }

 ###### Heading 5

-H5 is that tiny notebook you bought to look organized but never actually use.
-It's small, it's cute, it's there — but honestly, body text is almost the same size, so why bother?
+Remember that tiny notebook you bought to look organized but never actually use?
+It's small, it's cute, it's there, but honestly, body text is almost the same size, so why bother?
 H5 knows its fate but accepts it gracefully.
 {: .text-justify.text-grey }

 ###### Heading 6

-And then comes H6, the heading so small it whispers.
+Then comes H6, so small it whispers.
 Nobody notices it.
 Even search engines squint and go, “Wait, is that… a heading?”
-H6 is like writing a title with invisible ink: only the bravest readers will ever see it.
+H6 is like writing a title with a pale ink, only the bravest readers will ever see it.
 {: .text-justify.text-grey }

 ## Blockquote

 > This is a blockquote.

-> You can add style to a blockquote.
+> You can style blockquotes.
-> > "You can stack them too." — _Says the Author_
+> > You can stack them too.
 > {: .border-yellow }
 {: .border-green }